-Net revenues from trading of raw materials used in lithium batteries were \$0.5 million for the fiscal year ended December 31, 2021, as compared with \$14.5 million in the same period in 2020.
-We obtained favorable prices on bulk purchase of raw materials from certain suppliers, and generated gross profit in the fiscal year ended December 31, 2020.
-We didn't expand this business during 2021.
+Net revenues from trading of raw materials used in lithium batteries were \$2,172 for the fiscal year ended December 31, 2022, as compared with \$0.5 million in the same period in 2021.

-Net revenues from sales of materials for use in manufacturing of lithium battery cell were \$17.9 million for the fiscal year ended December 31, 2021, as compared to nil for 2020.
-In November, 2021, we completed the acquisition of Hitrans as a raw materials producer, which added the sale of materials for lithium battery cell to our business lines.
+Net revenues from sales of materials for use in manufacturing of lithium battery cell were \$154.0 million for the fiscal year ended December 31, 2022, as compared to \$17.9 million for 2021.
+In November 2021, we completed the acquisition of Hitrans, which is a raw materials producer and added the sale of materials for lithium battery cell to our business lines.
+This increase is partly attributed to the revenue of Hitrans being included for a full year in 2022, as opposed to just one month in 2021.

-During 2021, we through the newly acquired subsidiary, Hitrans, a raw material producer of cathode and precursor, earned sales of materials used in manufacturing of lithium batteries of \$17.9 million.
+During 2022, we through the newly acquired subsidiary, Hitrans, a producer of cathode and precursor materials, earned sales of materials used in manufacturing of lithium batteries in an amount of \$154.0 million.
 We look forward to strengthening the battery product ecosystem as we seek stable raw material supply and drive greater revenue for our business.

 Cost of revenues.
-Cost of revenues increased to \$47.6 million for the fiscal year ended December 31, 2021, as compared to \$34.9 million for 2020, an increase of \$12.7 million, or 36%.
-The increase in cost of revenues was mainly due to the increase of net revenues.
-Included in cost of revenues were write down of obsolete and slow-moving inventories of \$0.9 million for the year ended December 31, 2021, while it was \$1.5 million for the year ended 2020.
+Cost of revenues increased to \$230.6 million for the fiscal year ended December 31, 2022, as compared to \$47.6 million for 2021, an increase of \$183.1 million, or 385%.
+The increase in cost of revenues was in line with the increase of net revenues.
+Included in cost of revenues were write down of obsolete and slow-moving inventories of \$1.7 million for the year ended December 31, 2022, while it was \$0.9 million for the year 2021.
 We write down the inventory value whenever there is an indication that it is impaired.

 Gross profit.
-Gross profit for the year ended December 31, 2021 was \$5.1 million, or 9.7% of net revenues as compared to gross profit of \$2.7 million, or 7.2% of net revenues, for the fiscal year ended December 31, 2020.
-Gross profit margin improved due to productivity increase, cost control and upgrades to production lines.
-With our sustained effort, the quality passing rate of our product has improved due to cost control and enhancement works on production line.
+Gross profit for the year ended December 31, 2022 was \$18.1 million, or 7.3% of net revenues as compared to gross profit of \$5.1 million, or 9.7% of net revenues, for the fiscal year ended December 31, 2021.
+Gross profit margin slightly decreased largely due to increased pricing of battery raw materials.

 Research and development expenses.
-Research and development expenses increased to \$5.3 million for the year ended December 31, 2021, as compared to \$1.7 million for 2020, an increase of \$3.6 million, or 214%.
-The increase was primarily resulted from an increase in R&D employees' salaries and social insurance expenses by approximately \$1.7 million.
-R&D employees' salaries and social insurance expenses increased due to the salaries incurred from the newly acquired subsidiary, Hitrans, and a growing number of employees at Nanjing CBAK and Nanjing Daxin as well as the expiration of Chinese government's COVID-19 relief policy that alleviated corporations' social insurance burdens.
-We also incurred design and development expenses relating to light electric vehicles of \$0.5 million and nil for the years ended December 31, 2021 and 2020, respectively.
-In addition, we incurred expenses for materials used in battery research and development of \$0.5 million and \$0.1 for the years ended December 31, 2021 and 2020, respectively, as a result of the Company's efforts to research and develop upgraded battery products with lower costs and better performance.
+Research and development expenses increased to \$10.6 million for the year ended December 31, 2022, as compared to \$5.3 million for 2021, an increase of \$5.3 million, or 102%.
+The increase was primarily attributed to an increase in R&D employees' salaries and social insurance expenses by approximately \$2.0 million.
+R&D employees' salaries and social insurance expenses increased largely due to the inclusion of salaries for the newly acquired subsidiary, Hitrans's, R&D staff, and a growing number of employees at Nanjing CBAK.
+Also, the expiration of Chinese government's COVID-19 relief policy that alleviated corporations' social insurance burdens has also contributed to the increase.
+In addition, we incurred expenses for materials used in battery research and development of \$0.7 million and \$0.5 for the years ended December 31, 2022 and 2021, respectively, as a result of the Company's efforts to research and develop upgraded battery products with lower costs and better performance.
+We incurred \$2.7 million of R&D operating expenses by incorporating Hitrans's R&D expenses for the year ended December 31, 2022.